lely-industries/lely-core/README.md

 the `--disable-daemon` option to `configure` or by defining the `LELY_NO_DAEMON` preprocessor macro.

-The memory pool allocator allocates its memory in pages.
-By default these pages are 64 KiB large and aligned on a 4 KiB boundary.
-For embedded systems this may be far too large.
-The `LELY_PAGE_SIZE` and `LELY_PAGE_ALIGNMENT` preprocessor macros can be used to set the size and alignment of memory pages (in bytes).

 The CAN library provides a generic CAN message type suitable for both CAN and CAN FD frames.
 If CAN FD support is not required, the message size can be reduced by specifying the `--disable-canfd` option to `configure` or by defining